Today's New International Version

-Today's New International Version (TNIV) is an English translation of the Bible which was developed by the Committee on Bible Translation (CBT).
-The CBT also developed the New International Version (NIV) in the 1970s.
-The TNIV is based on the NIV.
+Today's New International Version (TNIV) is an English translation of the Bible which was developed by the International Bible Society based on the previous New International Version (NIV) originally published in 1978.
 It is explicitly Protestant like its predecessor; the deuterocanonical books are not part of this translation.
 The TNIV New Testament was published in March 2002.
 The complete Bible was published in February 2005.
-The rights to the text are owned by Biblica (formerly International Bible Society).
+The rights to the text are owned by Biblica (formerly the International Bible Society).
 Zondervan published the TNIV in North America.
-Hodder & Stoughton published the TNIV in the UK and European Union.
+Hodder & Stoughton published the TNIV in Europe.

 A team of 13 translators worked on the translation, with forty additional scholars reviewing the translation work.
 The team was designed to be cross-denominational.

-In 2011, both the 1984 edition of the NIV and the TNIV were discontinued, following the release of a revised and updated version of the NIV.
+In 2011, sales of both the 1984 edition of the NIV and the TNIV were discontinued, following the release of a revised and updated version of the NIV.

 Translation philosophy

 The translation took more than a decade to complete; 13 evangelical scholars worked on the translation: Ronald F. Youngblood, Kenneth L. Barker, John H. Stek, Donald H. Madvig, R. T. France, Gordon Fee, Karen H. Jobes, Walter Liefeld, Douglas J. Moo, Bruce K. Waltke, Larry L. Walker, Herbert M. Wolf and Martin Selman.
 Forty other scholars, many of them experts on specific books of the Bible, reviewed the translation teams' work.
 They came from a range of Evangelical denominational backgrounds.

 The intent of the TNIV translators was to produce an accurate and readable translation in contemporary English.
 The Committee on Bible Translation wanted to build a new version on the heritage of the NIV and, like its predecessor, create a balanced mediating version–one that would fall in-between the most literal translation and the most free; between word-for-word (Formal Equivalence) and thought-for-thought (Dynamic Equivalence).

 For translation a wide range of manuscripts were reviewed.
-The Masoretic text, the Dead Sea Scrolls, the Samaritan Pentateuch, the Greek Septuagint or (LXX), the Aquila, Symmachus and Theodotion, the Latin Vulgate, the Syriac Peshitta, the Aramaic Targums, and for the Psalms the Juxta Hebraica of Jerome were all consulted for the Old Testament.
+The Masoretic Text, the Dead Sea Scrolls, the Samaritan Pentateuch, the Greek Septuagint or (LXX), the Aquila, Symmachus and Theodotion, the Latin Vulgate, the Syriac Peshitta, the Aramaic Targums, and for the Psalms the Juxta Hebraica of Jerome were all consulted for the Old Testament.
 The Dead Sea Scrolls were occasionally followed where the Masoretic Text seemed inconsistent.
 The United Bible Societies Nestle-Aland Greek New Testament text was used for the New Testament.